-Crisis Text Line has the largest crisis data corpus in the U.S. To date, we’ve exchanged more than 100 million text messages between people in crisis and volunteer Crisis Counselors.
-Fellows are granted access to a scrubbed and anonymized version of this dataset.
+To date, Crisis Text Line has supported more than 5 million conversations.
+We share data to support smarter research, policy, and community organizing.
+Research Fellows are granted access to a scrubbed and anonymized version of this dataset.

 To be a Fellow, you must meet the following key requirements:

 - Be affiliated with an academic or research institution.
 This includes obtaining the approval of an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.

 - Work from our NYC offices.
 Currently, we cannot offer VPN access or share data.
 We provide our Fellows (one researcher per team) with stipends to cover room, board, and travel to NYC.
 (Note: We offer remote, VPN access on a case by case basis due to COVID-19)

 - Expect to spend 3-6 months working on their project.
 Expect to spend half or more of that time on-site in NYC.
 Time spent on-site does not need to be continuous, but it will be frequent!

 - Have the technical expertise to work with massive data sets.
 There will be a test 🙂

 - Be a U.S. or Canadian citizen.
 We need this for background checks.